analog-analytics/bi_gram_scoring/README.md

 where:

  * `key` is a string used to identify the entry.
-If an entry is added with the same key as a retained entry, the existing entry is overwritten.
+If an entry is added with the same key as a retained entry, the existing entry is overwritten;

- * `value` is the string that will be scored.
+ * `value` is the string that will be scored;

- * `arg` is a pass-through value associated with this entry
+ * `arg` is a pass-through value associated with this entry.

-The `BiGramScoring#add_entry` method returns the maximum `score` (a value between 0.0 and 1.0) of the new entry, compared to all retained entries, and the key and arg values of the retained  entry with the maximum score against the new entry.
+The method returns the maximum `score` (a value between 0.0 and 1.0) of the new entry, compared against all other retained entries, as well as the key and arg values of the retained entry having the maximum score against the new entry.